With Biden and Putin absent from APEC, China's Xi takes center stage - KESQ

 Economic stress

-In his expected statement to business leaders on Thursday — a day before Harris’ scheduled address — Xi is likely to present China as a reopening economy driving regional development.
+In his written statement to business leaders on Thursday — a day before Harris is scheduled to address the same conference — Xi called for “openness” in the regional economy and accelerating scientific and technological advancement there.

+“I hope that all of you, as business leaders, will … actively involve yourselves in economic cooperation and China’s reform, opening-up and modernization endeavors,” he said.

 “This is the big question mark on the minds of many of us,” former Thai Foreign Minister Kantathi Suphamongkhon told CNN, referring to how long China will maintain its zero-Covid policy and tight border controls, which have dragged on Thailand’s crucial tourism industry.